mtlynch/mtlynch.io/_posts/2019-11-11-eliminate-distractions.md

   <figcaption>Removing all sidebar distractions from StackOverflow using <a href="https://github.com/gorhill/uBlock">uBlock Origin</a></figcaption>
 </figure>

-This technique works on many sites, though it does occasionally break after page redesigns.
-It's ineffective on sites like Twitter because they generate so much of their page layouts dynamically that uBlock Origin's selectors become invalid on subsequent visits.
+This technique works on many sites, though it does occasionally break after redesigns.
+It's ineffective on sites like Twitter because they generate so much of their page layouts dynamically that uBlock Origin's rules become invalid on subsequent visits.

 StackOverflow offers a native setting to disable "Hot Questions," though there's no option to hide the other distracting sidebar panels.
 To suppress "Hot Questions" through app settings, go to [Site Settings > Preferences](https://stackoverflow.com/users/preferences/) and check the box for "Hide Hot Network Questions":